Cream Cheese Jiffy Corn Casserole with Green Chiles

 I think that corn casserole is a great side dish that goes with almost any main dish, and it makes great leftovers.
 This cream cheese corn casserole is perfect for any special occasion, including a holiday table.
 You can either make the green chili corn casserole or leave out the chilis.

-Just keep in mind that once you make it, your family will expect it to be a holiday staple.
+Just keep in mind that once you make it, your family will expect it to be a staple at any special meal.
 That’s why it belongs on the table for Thanksgiving dinner, special birthday meals, Christmas dinner and any other occasion that calls for food.
 And it goes with so many main dishes!

 Here’s what you’ll need to make this delicious corn casserole: